smcch/Subarachnoid_Hemorrhage_segmentation_and_mortality_prediction/README.md

 This repository contains the Python implementation of the papers:

 - "Enhanced Mortality Prediction In Patients With Subarachnoid Haemorrhage Using A Deep Learning Model Based On The Initial CT Scan" Sergio García-García, Santiago Cepeda Chafla, Dominik Müller, Alejandra Mosteiro Cadaval, Ramón Torné-Torné, Silvia Agudo, Natalia de la Torre, Ignacio Arrese, Rosario Sarabia.
-Under Review.
+Pre-print. arXiv:2308.13373  https://doi.org/10.48550/arXiv.2308.13373
 - "An End-To-End Pipeline for Fully Automatic Subarachnoid Hemorrhage Segmentation in CT scans using Swin Transformers".
 Sergio García-García, Santiago Cepeda Chafla, Ignacio Arrese and Rosario Sarabia.
-Pre-print. arXiv:2308.13373  https://doi.org/10.48550/arXiv.2308.13373

 The repository introduces a streamlined pipeline for:
     Automatic Bleeding Segmentation: This segment utilizes the MONAI framework to perform segmentation on non-contrast CT scans from patients diagnosed with subarachnoid hemorrhage.